Engineers: lives lost in Mexico quake could have been saved

 But in an earthquake, without reinforced concrete walls or lateral bracing to resist forces pushing structures sideways, buildings with that design can move too much.
 The columns, and connections between the slabs and columns, can easily break, prompting collapse, as was the case at a school where 26 people died, most of them children.

-"We have known for 30 years that this system killed lots of people, so why are we still using it?" asked Eduardo Miranda, a professor of civil and environmental engineering at Stanford and global expert on earthquake-resistant design who compiled the data.
-"The right decision after '85 would have been to completely ban this kind of construction.
-We could have saved lives."

-Abadia's trendy, ecofriendly apartment building with its wood-paneled balconies and solar-paneled roof collapsed when a corner column failed, and the flat-slab structure pancaked, Miranda said.
-There, the construction method was only the start of the problems: The units were designed by an architect whose license lapsed, and approved in a borough where auditors previously found illegal construction occurred unchecked.
+But at Abadia's building, the construction method was only the start of the problems: The units were designed by an architect whose license lapsed, and approved in a borough where auditors previously found illegal construction occurred unchecked.

 Experts concur that the devastation caused by last month's earthquake in the city of 8.9 million people could have been much worse had the building codes not been so strong, but it also has forced an uncomfortable conversation about their shortcomings.
 Now, as experts race to toughen standards to retrofit hundreds of damaged buildings, they are grappling with the reality that corruption has allowed hundreds of structures to be built outside the rules atop the soft soils of Mexico City's ancient lakebed.

-Borough officials did not return calls seeking comment, but previously announced they were investigating possible sanctions against the developer of Abadia's apartment building and planned to file a criminal complaint.

-"It will need to be investigated ," said Renato Berron, head of the Institute for the Security of Constructions of Mexico City, a city agency.
-"It can't be that something so new fell down."

-In the crisis following the 1985 quake, a group of academics, building officials and engineers worked day and night to draft emergency recommendations to strengthen Mexico City's seismic codes, which were swiftly passed into law.
+In the crisis following the 1985 quake, a group of academics, building officials and engineers drafted emergency recommendations to strengthen Mexico City's seismic codes, which were swiftly passed into law.

-The committee was under pressure to analyze what caused the collapses and quickly issue new norms, and some architects and builders were opposed to an outright ban on flat slab construction, said Miranda, whose work at the time was to write reports that informed the committee as they crafted tougher rules.
+Some architects and builders were opposed to an outright ban on flat slab construction, said Miranda, who wrote reports that informed the committee.

-"There were lots of builders and owners who were not going to be happy that you just stopped their construction," said Miranda, who later went on to serve on Mexico's code committee in the 1990s, as well as on committees funded by the U.S. Federal Emergency Management Agency.
-"These things start as technical conversations but then you run into policy and politics very quickly."
+"There were lots of builders and owners who were not going to be happy that you just stopped their construction," said Miranda, who later served on Mexico's code committee in the 1990s, and on committees funded by the U.S. Federal Emergency Management Agency.
+"These things start as technical conversations but then you run into policy and politics."

 The new codes allowed flat slab construction if developers designed the building to be seismically stronger than structures with beams or concrete walls.

-Authorities did not focus enough on evaluating if existing flat slab structures needed a seismic retrofit after 1985, Miranda said.
+Authorities did not pay enough attention to evaluating if existing flat slab structures needed a seismic retrofit, Miranda said.

-"It would have been better to have insisted very much about not using flat slab, or using it only it in very special cases," said Roberto Meli, a renowned structural engineer who served on the code committee in 1985, and went on to head the federal Center for Disaster Protection founded after that quake.
-"There should have been more of a public information campaign to designers and builders that this was not a good solution."
+"It would have been better to have insisted very much about not using flat slab," said Roberto Meli, a renowned structural engineer who served on the code committee in 1985, and went on to head the federal Center for Disaster Protection founded after that quake.

 The new codes gave more responsibility to a network of private engineers who are hired and paid by developers, and who submit structural plans to borough authorities.
-In practice, that means private engineers — not government experts — vet projects' structural safety, and even city officials say the process can be vulnerable to corruption.
+In practice, that means private engineers — not government experts — vet projects' structural safety, and corruption can intervene.

-"Corruption can come in many forms, from the moment someone accepts a bribe to when someone falsifies documents, or fails to present the right structural plans to borough authorities," said Berron.
-"If the construction rules were implemented as they are written, then this could be avoided.
-But that hasn't always worked out."
+"Corruption can come in many forms, from the moment someone accepts a bribe to when someone falsifies documents, or fails to present the right structural plans to borough authorities," said Renato Berron, head of the Institute for the Security of Constructions of Mexico City, a city agency.

-Now, those same boroughs are home to dozens of damaged buildings that may need to be demolished or require emergency retrofitting, according to data from the Mexican Society of Structural Engineers.
+Now, those same boroughs are home to dozens of damaged buildings, according to data from the Mexican Society of Structural Engineering.
 Miranda, whose team compiled the data on the 44 collapses through in-person visits and detailed structural analysis, estimates that hundreds of damaged buildings were built with flat slab systems, including some built relatively recently.
-Some 57

-Meli said he and others on the expert committee will seek to strengthen retrofitting standards first, and by early next year he said they may reexamine flat slab, although he is not convinced prohibiting the method outright would have worked.
+Meli said he and the committee will seek to strengthen retrofitting standards first, and by early next year may reexamine flat slab, although he is not convinced prohibiting the method outright would have worked.

 Associated Press writer Mark Stevenson in Mexico City contributed to this report.